Want 5 quick ways to improve as a podcast host or guest?

 You can go find an advertiser that works in that space and create a product or service that actress to that need.

 My number one call to action for podcast guests.
 You need to make sure you’re showing up the right way.
 To that end I want you to ask yourself these three questions before you go on a show.

-1. Is this a good podcast? ie would I listen to this podcast if I wasn’t going to go on it?
+1. Is this a good podcast?
+In Example: Would I listen to this podcast if I wasn’t going to go on it?

 The only way you can answer that is by going back and listening to some of their past episodes.
 If the answer is no, you probably shouldn’t be on it because it means other people probably feel that way.

 2. Does the show deliver on the promise it makes in the title and description of the episode?
 Remember this is one of the main reasons why people stop listening to shows.

 Open an incognito window on your browser and try to find the podcast.
 Type in some episode titles that you know exist.
 Type in the title of the show.
 Can you actually find it if you’re looking for it?
 If the host themselves hasn’t put any effort into making the show discoverable, your podcast episode won’t be heard by anyone.

 Now again, if this show has potential and they’re saying, “We’re building the website for it or we’re working on our distribution,” then, by all means, be on it.
 Give them the chance.

 It’s so important, we make sure that we are podcasting for listeners instead of for robots.
 At the end of the day, I believe it’s all about impacting that one life.
 If the right person’s listening and you do something to help them, then the whole thing is worthwhile.

 I hope this inspires you to really think about the listeners in the future of podcasting, and I hope this really added just a lot of value to your life and your craft as a podcaster.